Black Lives Matter: George Floyd protests

 On June 5, Washington, D.C.'s Mayor Muriel Bowser announced that part of the street outside the White House had been officially renamed to Black Lives Matter Plaza, posted with a street sign.

 On June 7, in the wake of global George Floyd protests and Black Lives Matter's call to "defund the police", the Minneapolis City Council voted to "disband its police department" to shift funding to social programs in communities of color.
 City Council President Lisa Bender said, "Our efforts at incremental reform have failed.
 Period."
 The council vote came after the Minneapolis Public Schools, the University of Minnesota and Minneapolis Parks and Recreation cut ties with the Minneapolis Police Department.
 At the end of 2020, approximately $8 million of the city's $179 million police budget was reallocated for violence prevention pilot programs and was considered the type of incremental reform that activists and politicians had earlier denounced.

 On July 20, the Strike for Black Lives, organized in part by Black Lives Matter, featured thousands of workers across the United States performing a walkout to raise awareness of systemic racism following Floyd's murder.

-From May 26 to August 22, there were more than 7,750 BLM-linked demonstrations in over 2,240 locations throughout the United States.
+From May 26 to August 22, there were more than 7,750 BLM-linked demonstrations in more than 2,240 locations throughout the United States.

 While the majority of protests were peaceful, some escalated into riots, looting, and street skirmishes with police and counter-protesters.
 By the end of June 2020, at least 14,000 people had been arrested.
 By June 2020, more than 19 people had died in relation to the unrest.
 Arson, vandalism, and looting that occurred between May 26 and June 8 caused approximately $1–2 billion in insured damages nationally, the highest recorded damage from civil disorder in U.S. history, and surpassing the record set during the 1992 Los Angeles riots.